Becoming fluent in Italian

 Think of a 5-year-old child.
 They already know and understand thousands of words in their own language without even studying or reading.

 Now, imagine how many words a teenager knows in their own language.
-Add to that a perfect pronunciation.
+Add to that perfect pronunciation.

 Being an adult and learning a foreign language like a native speaker is very difficult, if not impossible.